 - What are the facility’s hospitalization and bed-hold policies?

-Important Questions to Ask About Costs
+Questions to Ask About Senior Living Costs

 Long-term care of any kind is expensive, but there are additional costs associated with dementia care.
 Because this condition usually progresses so slowly and unpredictably, making a financial plan for current and future needs to the best of your ability is crucial.
 Most senior living communities are “private pay,” which means the resident (or their family) is responsible for all costs unless coverage through Medicaid or the Department of Veterans Affairs (VA) is a possibility.
 Remember not to lose sight of what your loved one can and cannot afford when dealing with this emotionally charged issue.